 Now that you know the ins and outs of buying a fish tank, you can start looking for one in earnest.
 Fish tanks these days are mainly made of glass and acrylic, these days.
 There are pros and cons in both of them.
 To make things easier here’s a quick overview of the best 10 gallon fish tanks today.
 These tanks have different features but what they share in common is cost efficiency: all the essential components you need to get the aquarium up and running are included so it’s cheaper than buying the components separately.

-This aquarium kit is ideal for beginners because it’s easy to set up as all the equipment you need are here like a filter and 15 watt bulbs.
-While it’s a basic kit and aimed at first time fish tank owners, it’s easy to maintain and at 10 x 20 x 12, doesn’t consume a lot of space regardless where you put it.
+This aquarium kit is ideal for beginners because it’s easy to set up as all the equipment you need are here like a filter and natural daylight effect LED lights.
+While it’s a basic kit and aimed at first time fish tank owners, it’s easy to maintain and at 10″ x 20″ x 12.5″, doesn’t consume a lot of space regardless where you put it.

 The AAG09009 fish tank is a starter kit featuring a high quality glass aquarium that’s built to last.
 It’s a fully functional but economical kit designed for first time owners who want to get a feel of what it’s like to own a fish tank without expensive maintenance.

-Aqueon has made a number of quality aquariums before and the 17755 is no exception.
+Aqueon has made a number of quality aquariums before and this starter kit is no exception.
 Setting up the fish tank is easy and there’s a care guide so you don’t have to do any guesswork.
-Aside from the tank the package comes with a quality lighting system and filtration, and the unit is shatter resistant as well.
+Aside from the tank the package comes with a quality LED lighting system and quiet filtration that has a flashing light when the filter needs to be changed, and the unit comes with a heater and thermometer as well.

 This 10 gallon fish tank comes with ten unique light settings so you can give the tank a different look.
 In addition, the Perfecto APFNV33121 is constructed from shatterproof acrylic, and while the filter is one of the cheapest in terms of cost it’s made of high quality material and is more cost effective compared to other fish tanks.